ECS153/final-project-12am/milestones.md

 ### What you plan to do this week (Action Item)
 - Tim Van: Helping in preperation of the presentation video.
 Robust testing of current deployment.
 - Linyi Li:
-- Linda Li: prepare presentation slides and video.
+- Linda Li: More Testing in the entire flow of the App.
+Prepare presentation slides and video.
 - Huyen Pham: preparing for slides and final presentation.
 Improving frontend code if trouble found.

 ### Anything that you’re stuck on
 - Kenny: Had a hard time insatlling and running Expo, and a denpendencies issue of tensorflow in Mac

 ## Design Doc:
 `https://docs.google.com/document/d/1nIsipAxfO5jfLApIZgDxO3F2lcS41-5bB2gtYL8rTf0/edit?usp=sharing`